Labelled seeds and the mutation group: The cluster modular groupoid

-The (left-to-right) composition is $[Q,g]*[Q\cdot g,h]=[Q,gh]$; this is well-defined because $\alpha^{Q}_g\circ\alpha^{Q\cdot g}_h=\alpha^{Q}_{gh}$. \end{defn} This groupoid is equivalent to the cluster modular groupoid of \cite{fockcluster1}; the only difference is that we have a fixed vertex set for the quivers, rather than allowing all possible $n$--element sets.
+The (left-to-right) composition is $\morph{g}{Q}*\morph{h}{Q\cdot g}=\morph{gh}{Q}$, which is well-defined because $\maut{g}{Q}\circ\maut{h}{Q\cdot g}=\maut{gh}{Q}$. \end{defn} Our groupoid $\CMG(\cS)$ is a full subgroupoid of the cluster modular groupoid defined by Fock--Goncharov \cite{fockcluster1}; the only difference is that we have a fixed vertex set for the quivers, rather than allowing all possible $n$ element sets.
+As Fock--Goncharov's groupoid is connected, ours is equivalent to it.
+Note that $\CMG(\cS)$ does not depend on the field $\cF$, but only on the mutation class of quivers underlying the mutation class $\cS$ of seeds.

-We now consider two particular instances of the orbit groupoid construction outlined in \cref{orbitgroupoid}.
-Let $\mathcal{S}$ be the set of labelled seeds mutation equivalent to some labelled seed $(Q,\beta)$; for each $x\in\mathcal{S}$ we write $x=(Q_x,\beta_x)$.
-By \cref{regequiveg} and \cref{regequivlem}, there exist subgroups $W,W^+\leq\Aut_{M_n}(\mathcal{S})$ such that $W$--orbits are precisely the maximal collections of labelled seeds with similar quivers, and $W^+$--orbits are the maximal collections of labelled seeds with the same quiver.
-The symbols $W$ and $W^+$ will denote these specific groups for the remainder of the paper.
+We now consider two particular instances of the orbit groupoid construction outlined in \Cref{orbitgroupoid}.
+Let $\cS$ be a cluster structure; for each $x\in\cS$ we write $x=(Q_x,\beta_x)$.
+By \Cref{regequivlem}, there exist subgroups $\cW$ and $\dcW$ of $\Aut_{M_n}(\cS)$ corresponding to the two equivalence relations from \Cref{regequivdefs}, so that $\cW$-orbits are precisely similarity classes, i.e.\ equivalence classes under $\approx$, and $\dcW$-orbits are equivalence classes under $\simeq$.
+The symbols $\cW$ and $\dcW$ will denote these specific groups for the remainder of the paper.